 Taryn Chase Greenman is the is the proud new owner of Dance for Kids and Brentwood Academy of Dance.
 She grew up in Los Angeles and has been dancing since the age of 2, training in Jazz, Ballet and Tap.
 While attending Windward High School in West Los Angeles, she trained in the dance and theater programs.
 She then went on to become a dance major studying contemporary dance at Scripps College, in Claremont CA. She was awarded a dance scholarship to attend American College Dance Festival (ACDF), and her choreography has won multiple awards.
-Since college, she has been focused on business and sales, and is so excited to be able to unite her passions and be a part of the dance community again.
+Since college, she has been focused on business and sales, and started her own family.
+She and her husband have two wonderful daughters.
+She is so excited to be able to unite her passions and be a part of the dance community again.

 KAREN CHASE, partner and consultant

 Karen Chase has an enthusiastic, infectious joy for life and she is so grateful to be able to share her love of dance and performing with children.
 Karen opened the first Karen Chase Dance Studio in Louisville Kentucky in 1975.
 It quickly became one of the largest and most successful in all of Kentucky.
 Professionally, she performed with Bob Hope on his USO tour in 1976, and was one of the original Laker Girls in 1981.
 She starred in the Broadway production of 42nd Street appearing as Anytime Annie to critical acclaim.
 She has also starred in numerous motion pictures, television and web series.
 Karen acquired Dance for Kids in Brentwood in 1999, and owned and operated through 2022.
-Karen has hired teachers with the personality and teaching ability to communicate the Karen Chase dance method to all of our students.
-Dance for Kids is a positive and safe environment that allows children to fall in love with the art of dance.
+She is very proud to have passed the torch to her daughter, Taryn to continue to run the business with the same love and joy.

 Professional dancer, choreographer and Iowa native, Gabee Benson, started dancing in her mom’s studio at age two.
 She is trained in ballet, tap, jazz, contemporary, clogging, acrobatics, heels, and multiple foundations of hip hop.
 Since dancing competitively at age 8, she earned national titles and scholarships, taking her across the U.S. At 16, Gabee began to teach and truly found her passion for the art.
 She attended Point Park University in Pittsburgh, PA where she earned her B.S. in Arts, Entertainment, and Sports management.
 Throughout and following college, Gabee was professionally dancing in the contemporary dance company, “Firewall.”
 During that time, she also obtained a certification in Jazz technique through the Nan Giordano Certification Program (NGCP).
 Gabee has experience in choreographing award winning competition routines and continues to do so.
 After becoming affiliated with Millennium Dance Complex Pittsburgh, Gabee was inspired to move to Los Angeles and pursue her passion.
 She has trained under world known choreographers such as Brian & Scott Nicolson, Cameron Lee, Laure Courtellemont, and more.
 Currently, Gabee is a member of Troupe Dance Company and Snap Squad.
 One under the direction of Antoine Troupe and the other Taiwan Williams.
 Most importantly, Gabee is beyond excited to be a part of the Dance for Kids/ Brentwood Academy of Dance family!
 She looks forward to nurturing her student's passion for dance and helping them grow in their artistry.